UH-CPL/Office-Tasks-2019-Methods/README.md

 # Multimodal-Email-Study
-This repository contains the R scripts to curate, quality control, and validate the raw data collected via the S-Interface and other tools in the Email Stress project.
+This repository contains the R scripts to curate, ensure quality control, and validate the raw data collected via the S-Interface and other tools in the "Office Tasks 2019" project.

 ## Getting Started